NHSDigital/software-engineering-quality-framework/any-decision-record-template.md

 ### Options

-Consider a comprehensive set of alternative options.
+Consider a comprehensive set of alternative options; provide weighting if applicable.

 ### Outcome

 State the decision outcome as a result of taking into account all of the above.
+Is it a reversible or irreversible decision?

 ### Rationale